wmfs/tymly-website/docs/guide/README.md

 :::

+Let's make a new blueprint for a new pizza-ordering digital service...

+:pizza: **Welcome to Tymly Pizza! :pizza:**

-**Let's make a new blueprint for a new *pizza-ordering* digital service.
-From inside a throwaway directory somewhere, run the following command:**
+From inside a throwaway directory somewhere, run the following command:

 ``` bash
 tymly new blueprint